Blepharitis Blepharo- keratoconjunctivitis (& eyelid ocular rosacea)

 The treatment is aimed at

-The treatment should make your eyes more comfortable, but there is no magic cure.
+- Tea Tree Oil.
+Dilute and use once daily as the cleaning solution.
+There may be in infection of the eyelid with an invisible mite demodex.
+It is likely this is killed by ointments such as VitApos.
 Even with treatment your eyes may remain a little sore, but no harm will come to them and there is nothing to worry about.
+See

 - Soak a tissue in hot water (not hot enough to burn), and press it against the upper and lower eyelids.
 This helps to unblock the glands.
 Bathe the eyelids for 5 minutes.
 The bottom lid is easier to bathe and usually the most important to clean.